|

 pipe down

-- (slang) To stop talking; quiet down.
+- (Idiom) To stop talking; quiet down.

 Inspector Nelson: "Pipe down!"

-rubbed out - (slang) Killed, murdered.
+rubbed out - (Idiom)

 Meeker: "I want to know the time Mitchell was rubbed out."

-scoop - (slang) An
+scoop - (Slang)

-exclusive news story acquired by luck or initiative before a competitor.
+An exclusive news story acquired by luck or initiative before a competitor.

 Speed Patton: "Nice scoop, kid."

-shyster - (slang) An
+shyster - (Slang)

-unethical, unscrupulous practitioner, especially of law.
+An unethical, unscrupulous practitioner, especially of law.

 Inspector Nelson: "Get out of here, Burke, and take that